Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/AntimaDwivedi/Task2/README.md

 <b>References</b><br>
 [1]A Machine Learning Approach to Clinical Diagnosis of Typhoid Fever by Abiodun Oguntimilehin, Adebayo O Adetunmbi and Abiola O.B.<br>
 [2] Changes in some hematological parameters in typhoid fever patients attending Landmark University Medical Center, Omuaran-Nigeria by James A.NdkoVictor T.Dojumo, Jeremiah A.Akinwumi,Vicyor O.Fajobi Akinyomade O.Owolabi, Oludolapo Olatinsu.<br>
-[3] Machine learning approach of automatic identification and counting of blood cells by Mohammad Mahmudul Alam and Mohammad Tariqul Islam.
+[3] Machine learning approach of automatic identification and counting of blood cells by Mohammad Mahmudul Alam and Mohammad Tariqul Islam.<br>